 Cavernous sinus thrombosis is often misdiagnosed because it is rare.
 It should be considered in patients who have signs consistent with orbital cellulitis Preseptal and Orbital Cellulitis Preseptal cellulitis (periorbital cellulitis) is infection of the eyelid and surrounding skin anterior to the orbital septum.
 Orbital cellulitis is infection of the orbital tissues posterior... read more .
 Features that distinguish cavernous sinus thrombosis from orbital cellulitis include cranial nerve dysfunction, bilateral eye involvement, and mental status changes.

 Diagnosis is based on neuroimaging.
 MRI is the better study, but CT is also helpful.
+Contrast-enhanced MR venogram (MRV) and CT venogram are more sensitive than either CT or MRI.
 Useful adjunct testing may include blood cultures and lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more .

 Mortality in the antibiotic era is about 15 to 20%.
-An additional 40% develop serious sequelae (eg, ophthalmoplegia, blindness, disability due to stroke, pituitary insufficiency), which may be permanent.
+An additional 40% develop serious sequelae (eg, ophthalmoplegia, blindness, stroke, pituitary insufficiency), which may be permanent.